statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 With the traditional structure, we satisfy this new requirement by painstakingly spelunking through each of our endpoints and peppering in the appropriate conditionals, hoping that, in the process, we don’t disrupt the regular orders flowing through our system.

 Then, to satisfy restaurants that want to perform their own deliveries, we add a new option: for some orders, instead of dispatching couriers, we give the restaurant the delivery information so they can bring the customer their food.
-We wade through the mess of conditionals in our “decoupled” endpoints, struggling to trace distinct, coherent flows, painstakingly adding to the confusion as we implement our new feature.
+We wade through the mess of conditionals in our "decoupled" endpoints, struggling to trace distinct, coherent flows, painstakingly adding to the confusion as we implement our new feature.

 ### Doing better